khuongduy354/obsidian-visualizer-vscode/DEV.md

 + links and graphs
-- links can be either absolute or relative, link resolving happens at graph creating time, not ds parsing -> absolute: try this first, if not possible, try relative -> relative: attach this, using datastrucutre above
+-> absolute: try this first, if not possible, try relative -> relative: attach this, using datastrucutre above